FlightControl-Master/slate/source/includes/Core.Menu.md

 The MENU_GROUP class manages the main menus for coalitions.
 You can add menus with the [MENU_GROUP:New()](#menu_group-new-menugroup-menutext-parentmenu) method, which constructs a MENU_GROUP object and returns you the object reference.
-Using this object reference, you can then remove ALL the menus and submenus underlying automatically with [MENU_GROUP:RemoveSubMenus()](#menu_group-removesubmenus-self).
+Using this object reference, you can then remove ALL the menus and submenus underlying automatically with [MENU_GROUP:Remove()](#menu_group-remove-self).

 @usage
 -- This demo creates a menu structure for the two groups of planes.